devPatricia/devPatricia/README.md

             <img src="discover-cosmos-ezgif.com-gif-maker.gif" width="380px" height="350px" alt="COSMOS App"/>
         </a>
         <br />
-        <strong> HTML, CSS & JavaScript </strong> <p> Pictures from the NASA API.
-Discover the picture of the day or you can choose an specific date. </p>
+        <p><strong> HTML, CSS & JavaScript - </strong> Pictures from the NASA API.
+Discover the picture of the day or choose an specific date. </p>
       </td>
     </tr>